AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-browser-extensions.md

 * The list is created based on the website's visit statistics since the last time statistical data was sent.

 By gathering statistics on used filtering rules, we can detect and remove the rules that are no longer used.
 As a result, it will help all those who use Adguard.

+PLEASE NOTE: We would like to emphasize that this option is **disabled by default**.
+We get the information listed above from volunteers only.

 ### Browsing Security community
 If you enabled the «Help us in Browsing security filters development», the program will periodically send anonymous security-related data: